Unity-Technologies/Addressables-Sample/README.md

   * After building with "Pack Variations", you can enter play mode using the standard "Packed Play Mode" script.

 #### *Advanced/Sync Addressables*
+Synchronous Addressables!
+What a crazy thing.
+This sample shows how you could set up your project to utilize Addressables, but in a (nearly) completely synchronous way.
+Why don't we put these sync methods in Addressables itself?
+The best way to understand that is to look at SyncAddressables/SyncAddressables.cs and search for "throw".
+The code is very specific about how it needs to be used, and will cause pain for the caller if not used in the right way at the right time.
+That being said, if you want to create a game built on sync interfaces, you can copy this code, and run with it.
+If you are using it, all the existing async methods would still work, so you are capable of doing a mix & match in your game, if you are willing to accept the constraints when diong things sync.
+Note that the group schema is what associates a given asset group with either the sync providers or the regular ones.
+So you could not mix & match within a group.
+*Packed Mode and Fast Mode only*.
+We have not implemented a sample script for Virtual mode.
+Note that for packed mode, you actually use the standard packed script.
+For packed mode, it's the bundle building that needs a custom script, not the
 * Scenes/SampleScene
+  * This scene waits until the SyncAddressables system has been initialized, and then starts spawning a cube every 60 fixed-update calls.
+* SyncAddressables code
+  * SyncAddressables.cs - A class that simply calls into Addressables, and adds some synchronous guards.
+Contains methods for:
+    * `Ready()` - has the main addressables finished initializing.
+	* `LoadAsset<>()` & `Instantiate()` - Calls the addressables version of the method, returning the result if things were ready, throwing exceptions if not.
+  * SyncBundleProvider.cs - Loads the asset bundle into memory using synchronous methods.
+If the bundle is online this will fail.
+Also note, in it's current form, this will fail on Android as loading there is a little more complex.
+It can load sync, we just didn't have time to add that support to this demo.
+This is the most likely point in the flow for there to be an issue in the sync process.
+If this were used in production, it would probably need much better error checking.
+  * SyncBundledAssetProvider.cs - Loads from an asset bundle using the synchronous methods.
+This is unlikely to be a failure point, as it isn't called until the bundle is loaded successfully.
+  * Editor/SyncFastModeBuild.cs - Since fast mode does not load from bundles, the default fast mode script has to inject it's own provider for all assets.
+This custom script just replaces that standard provider with a sync one.
+  * SyncAssetDatabaseProvider.cs - An overriden provider to do asset database loads immediately.
+  * Not Needed: SyncBuildScriptPackedMode or SyncBuildScriptPackedPlayMode.
+Since the group schema allows you to specify provider, the standard build script works as is.
+  * Missing - the two main things missing from this demo are Virtual mode and the ability to load from Resources using the sync interfaces.